cmgoold/abayestest/README.md

 ```

 Installing ABayesTest will also create a local cache folder for storing
-Stan model objects, which is `.abayes` in the repository root.
+Stan model objects, which is `.abayestest` in the repository root.

 ### CmdStan
 ABayesTest requires a working `cmdstan` installation.
 The easiest